GRobIT/JekyllTestDemo/_posts/2018-07-19-i-love-you-yoyo.markdown

 categories: [tutorial]
 comments: true
 ---
-I lvoe my fiance so much!
+I love my fiance so much!
 She is going to pass the bar for sure and I cant wait to celebrate with her!

+Ignore the stuff under this.

 <!--more-->